OpenClassrooms-Student-Center/alumnis/content/students/arthur.md

 ---

-# FILENAME : arthur
+# FILENAME : Arthur
 # Example:
 # must be the name of your file.
 If file name is celinemartinet.md, title is celinemartinet.
 # lowercase, no blank space, Capital case or special character.
-title: arthur
+title: Arthur

 # First name or full name
 name: Arthur